 Section 4 - Assault & Battery With Dangerous Weapon

-Whoever commits an act as defined in Chapter 1 §3 with an object or tool that is capable of causing serious bodily harm shall be guilty of this offense and punished to imprisonment of not less than one and one half years but no more than two years and or fine of five thousand dollars.
+Whoever commits an act as defined in OGL 1 §3 with an object or tool that is capable of causing serious bodily harm shall be guilty of this offense and punished to imprisonment of not less than two years but no more than four years and or fine of five thousand dollars.

 Section 5 - Assault With Intent to Murder

-Whoever assaults another with intent to commit murder, or to maim or disfigure his person in any way described in the preceding section, shall be punished by imprisonment of no less than six years.
+Whoever assaults another with intent to commit murder, or to maim or disfigure his person in a way described in OGL 1 §3 , shall be punished by imprisonment of no less than six years.

 Section 6 - Crimes Against a Child

-Whoever commits a crime against a child shall be imprisoned for an additional 9 years in addition to whatever offense such individual is charged with.
+Whoever commits a crime against a child shall be imprisoned for an additional nine years in addition to whatever offense such individual is charged with.

 Section 7 - Commission of a Crime for Hire

-Whoever, for the payment of consideration or for the promise of the payment of such consideration, commits a crime shall be punished an additional by imprisonment of no less than one and one half years and not more than natural life.
+Whoever, for the payment of consideration or for the promise of payment of such consideration, commits a crime shall be punished an additional by imprisonment of no less than two years and not more than natural life.

 Section 8 - Armed Robbery